 8. Nature’s Way Platform Tray Feeder

-If you want a best bird feeder that is slightly more rustic, this is a great choice.
+If you want one that is slightly more rustic, this is a great choice.
 Nature’s Way offers a cedar bird feeder that has a protective stain that is water-based on it to help seal out moisture and ensure it lasts a long time.
 It won’t grow bacteria or mold, and it won’t warp.
 The tray has a very wide opening that is easy to refill the bird seed, but it’s not wide enough that it’s easy to spill.
 This helps several bird species enjoy eating without having a problem getting to the food.
 It also gives bigger birds more access to the food.

 The cedar tray is very easy to put up, and it comes with a secure connection rope that helps hold the tray in a balanced position.
-You get everything you need to set this feeder up when you order, and every element of this best bird feeder is 100% rust-proof.
+You get everything you need to set this feeder up when you order, and every element of this is 100% rust-proof.
 In turn, it’ll last from season to season without a problem.
 It also has a lot of space for multiple birds to perch and eat at one time.

 - Has a wide tray that is easy to fill